 The official guideline is 1.5-2 pounds per person, depending on a couple of things: 1) How much leftovers you want and 2) smaller birds tend to have a little less meat on their bones, so if the bird is on the small side (about 12 pounds or less), you should figure in the 2 lbs/person range.

 But honestly, if I am feeding 10 people or less, I assume 2-2.5 pounds per person because I absolutely love cooking with turkey leftovers!
-When my family and I are tired of "turkey dinner," we turn the final scraps into things like Turkey Enchiladas, Turkey Pot Pie, Turkey-Gorgonzola-Cranberry Sandwiches, and more (recipes to come in the days after Thanksgiving...).
+When my family and I are tired of "turkey dinner," we turn the final scraps into things like Turkey Enchiladas, Turkey Pot Pie, Turkey-Gorgonzola-Cranberry Sandwiches, soup and more.
 As I write this, I am planning to host Thanksgiving dinner for just 5, but I'll be roasting a 16 lb bird (which works out to 2.67 lbs/person.)

 If you're feeding more than 10, however, you may have so much work on your hands that leftovers will be the last thing you want or need.
 For a very large crowd, I would personally stick to the very lowest end of the weight range recommendation and just provide lots of side dishes.
 A super-large bird would take forever to roast, be difficult to handle, and it can take forever to find storage space for all those leftovers in that already-full post-Thanksgiving fridge.

 QUESTION: Do you have an opinion about turning the turkey over partway through cooking?

 I have read that it's a way to assure that the top doesn't get burnt and that the bottom gets thoroughly done.
 You don't call for that, so I suppose you don't see the need.
 What do you think?